 Now both nodes should now work in sync - please proceed with the test procedures described below.

 If you had any special configuration settings in the old Appliance you have to apply them carefully by hand - please be aware of changes between Debian Squeeze and Debian Jessie (e.g. you have to consider the new configuration syntax of Apache 2.4).

-If you have not yet entered a serial under license, do so first.
+If you have not yet entered an update key under license, do so first.

 Review the success of the restore procedure.
 Log in to the Smart Virtual Appliance management webinterface (consider that the IP might have been changed due to the recovery):